1stage/MazeOfAsterion-AQ/docs/VIEWPORT_RENDERING.md

 # Maze of Asterion - Viewport Rendering System

+**Last Updated**: 2025-12-06

 ## Overview
 This document describes the complete viewport rendering system in Maze of Asterion for the Mattel Aquarius, combining the rendering flow with detailed wall-by-wall analysis.
 Understanding this system is essential for modifying wall graphics and maze rendering.

+**Important Note on Labels**: Some function and constant labels in this document may not perfectly reflect their actual usage, as they predate full understanding of the codebase.
+For example, some CHRRAM/COLRAM index constants may alias the same memory location but be labeled for different wall positions.
+Always verify against the actual source code (asterion_high_rom.asm, asterion_func_low.asm, asterion.inc) when making changes.

 ---